Hamster45105/SpotifyLikedToPlaylist/README.md

 # Spotify Liked Songs Converter

 There is multiple reasons why you would want your liked songs converted into an actual playlist periodically.
-This program is designed to help you with that.
+This program will do that for you.

+A good idea would be to set this up on a server that you always have running (eg. Raspberry Pi) and have it automatically run.
+Once it is set up, it works great.

 ## Instructions